ragardner/tksheet/DOCUMENTATION.md

 - Different fonts for index and table
 - Mouse drag copy cells
 - Cell highlight borders
+- At the present time the type hinting in tksheet is only meant to serve as a guide and not to be used with type checkers.

 ---
 # **Installation and Requirements**